dawranliou/dawranliou.com/content/19-interop-legacy-java-with-clojure.md

 And here we go.

-## Strategy 1 - Air Supplying Clojure Uberjar
+## Strategy 1 - Air-Supplying Clojure Uberjar

+Recipe:
 1. Create a new Clojure project
 1. Generate classes/interfaces by instrumenting Clojure
 1. Create a uberjar